 I am someone who cares.

-I grew up in a traditional family environment with a mom that stayed home and a dad that went to work.
+I grew up in a traditional family environment with a mom who stayed home and a dad who went to work.
 My mom has a college degree and encouraged me to get one too.
-After haggling over the details with my dad for a week or so, he convinced me to major in business (instead of fashion like I had in mind).
-I’m so glad I eventually listened.
+After haggling over the details with my dad for a week or so, he convinced me to major in business (instead of fashion or theater like I had in mind).
+I’m so glad I listened.
 Since graduating with a bachelor’s degree in business, I’ve worked for three different start-up companies.
 I’ve also worked as a freelance interpreter (American Sign Language) in several states across the country.
 I’ve lived on the East Coast in Delaware, New Hampshire, Maryland, and Virginia.
 I’ve lived on the West Coast in California.
 I’ve lived in Indiana, Idaho, and Utah.
 And all of that was before I started living internationally.

 I hope you enjoy reading and learning along with me as I make an effort to understand and participate better in politics.
 I realized when I started this blog that the only way to make things better is to get involved.